Law enforcement in Qatar: Training

 In December 2013, Qatar's emir Tamim Al Thani passed a decree to establish a four-year police college.
 A police official stated that the objective of establishing the institution was to create a highly trained police force which would be able to maintain security in large events such as the 2022 FIFA World Cup.
 The college opened in August 2014 with an enrolment of 130 students and a budget of QR 2.5 bn.
 Successful students will graduate with a bachelor's degree in law and police science, and will automatically earn the rank of lieutenant.

+Prisons

+Qatar's main prison, the Qatar Central Prison, was established in February 1986 off of Salwa Road.